Have you been told you have astigmatism?

 Toric contact lenses are customized to your corneal shape and contain varying corrective powers throughout the lens.
 These soft contact lenses provide clear, sharp vision for people with mild to moderate astigmatism.

 Scleral contact lenses are ideal for moderate to severe astigmatism.
 These specialized rigid lenses are designed to arch over your irregular shaped cornea and rest on your sclera (the white part of your eye), to deliver clear vision.

 Laser eye surgery

 If you’re looking to free yourself from eyeglasses and contact lenses, laser eye surgery offers permanent astigmatism correction.
 Candidacy for laser eye surgery depends on your age, and the type and severity of your astigmatism.

-No matter your level of astigmatism, Memorial Eye Center - Sugar Land in First Colony Commons has the perfect solution for your needs.
+No matter your level of astigmatism, Memorial Eye Center - Sugar Land in Sugar Land has the perfect solution for your needs.

 Astigmatism Diagnosis Treatment FAQs

 Astigmatism occurs when either the cornea or the lens inside the eye has mismatched curves, causing the eye surface to be egg-shaped rather than round.

 While astigmatism causes blurry vision at all distances, it can also cause: